 Vacation rental indoor safety precautions:

-The last thing guests are thinking about when they arrive at a vacation home is what to do in case there is a fire, and quite frankly this is the last thing a guest SHOULD have to worry about.
-With safety not being at the top of your guest’s mind, it’s important to arm your home with the necessary precautions so fire dangers never have to become a thought.
-Here are a few simple guidelines to follow:
+The last thing guests are thinking about when they arrive at a vacation home is what to do in case there is a fire.
+Quite frankly this is the last thing a guest SHOULD have to worry about.
+Your guests’ aren’t necessarily concerned with safety, so you need to be.

-- Be sure there is a fire extinguisher in the kitchen that is in plain sight, easily accessible, and ready for use
+- Be sure there is a fire extinguisher in the kitchen.
+It should be in plain sight, easily accessible, and ready for use

 - Keep matches and lighters out of the reach of children